okta/okta-oidc-js/packages/okta-react/README.md

 - **responseType** *(optional)* - Desired token types.
 Default: `['id_token', 'token']`.
 For PKCE flow, this should be left undefined or set to `['code']`.
 - **pkce** *(optional)* - If `true`, PKCE flow will be used
-- **history** *(optional)* - Provide an object to manage browser navigation.
-Will default to the browser history API, but routers (such as react-router) may want their own controls instead.
 - **onAuthRequired** *(optional)* - callback function.
 Called when authentication is required.
 If this is not supplied, `okta-react` redirects to Okta.
-This callback will receive `auth` and `history` parameters.
+This callback will receive `auth` as the first function parameter.
 This is triggered when:
     1. [login](#authloginfromuri-additionalparams) is called
     2. A `SecureRoute` is accessed without authentication
 - **onSessionExpired** *(optional)* - callback function.
 Called when the Okta SSO session has expired or was ended outside of the application.
 This SDK adds a default handler which will call [login](#authloginfromuri-additionalparams) to initiate a login flow.
 Passing a function here will disable the default handler.
 - **isAuthenticated** *(optional)* - callback function.
-By default, `auth.isAuthenticated()` will return true if both `getIdToken()` and `getAccessToken()` return a value.
+By default, `auth` will consider a user authenticated if both `getIdToken()` and `getAccessToken()` return a value.
 Setting a `isAuthenticated` function on the config will skip the default logic and call the supplied function instead.
 The function should return a Promise and resolve to either true or false.
-Note that this is only evaluated as needed unless the `auth.updateAuthState()` method is called to trigger a re-evaluation.
+Note that this is only evaluated when the `auth` code has reason to think the authentication state has changed.
+You can call the `auth.updateAuthState()` method to trigger a re-evaluation.
 - **tokenManager** *(optional)*: An object containing additional properties used to configure the internal token manager.
 See [AuthJS TokenManager](https://github.com/okta/okta-auth-js#the-tokenmanager) for more detailed information.
   - `autoRenew` *(optional)*:
   By default, the library will attempt to renew expired tokens.
 When an expired token is requested by the library, a renewal request is executed to update the token.
 If you wish to  to disable auto renewal of tokens, set autoRenew to false.